yashicagarg50/Real-Time-Weather-Monitoring/Readme.md

 ---

-## 🤝 Contributing
-We welcome contributions!
-To get started, fork the repository, make your changes, and submit a pull request.
-Please ensure all new features include appropriate documentation.

----

 ## 💬 Contact
-For questions or feedback, feel free to reach out at your-email@example.com.
+For questions or feedback, feel free to reach out at anniegirdhar08@gmail.com.